 5 Days in London: Complete First-Timer Itinerary

-A realistic 5-day London itinerary that covers the Tower of London, Westminster Abbey, British Museum, plus neighborhoods like Notting Hill, Shoreditch, and a day trip to Windsor or Stonehenge—without turning into a forced march through tourist sites.
+A realistic 5-day London itinerary that eases you in through Borough Market and the South Bank, then covers the Tower of London, Westminster Abbey, British Museum, plus Notting Hill and a day trip to Windsor—without turning into a forced march through tourist sites.

 We built this guide using recent climate data, hotel price trends, and our own trips, so you can pick the right month without guesswork.